RatJuggler/developer-portfolio/README.md

 at the moment I'm using two build commands for each image when testing so that I can tag the builders.
 This helps when I'm pruning images but want to keep the builders for re-use, especially the Java builders.

+### shared-resources

+This image is for building only.
+It creates a Maven base image with common dependencies installed along with the shared resources which can then used by the other Java image builds.

+Create the image with:

+    docker build -f shared-resources/Dockerfile -t shared-resources:local shared-resources

 ### portfolio-static

 The public static files served using an instance of my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).